How does a mineral discovery become a producing mine? Here the Investing News Network breaks down the key stages in the lifecycle of a mine.

 The early stages in the lifecycle of a mine are particularly risky.
 Junior miners are still a long way from production, and will face many obstacles before they get there.
 However, even this type of mining company can be a good investment for those who do their due diligence and ask the right questions.

 With that in mind, here’s an overview of the lifecycle of a mine.
-There are five main stages: prospecting and exploration, assessment and approval, construction, production, closure and reclamation.
+There are five main stages: prospecting and exploration, assessment and approval, construction, production and reclamation.

 1. Prospecting and exploration

 Prospecting and exploration are precursors to mining and development and often happen at the same time.
-Historically, prospectors would explore a region on foot with a pick and a shovel as exploration methods, but today there are more high-tech methods that exploration companies can use when searching a region for mineral deposits.
+Historically, prospectors would explore a region on foot with a pick and a shovel, but today there are more high-tech methods that exploration companies can use when searching a region for mineral deposits.
 Prospecting can take anywhere from one to two years.

 During mineral exploration, experts like geologists use additional techniques to determine the possible size and value of the mineral deposit discovered during prospecting.
 Exploration involves sampling, mapping, diamond drilling and other work.
 This stage is estimated to last between three and 14 years depending on the project.
 It generally involves data collection for environmental impact studies and the completion of a mineral resource estimate.